arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-2.md

 Pretty neat, isn't it?

 ### Unravel the mysterious types
-There are some puzzling elements in these test, though.
 Focus on:

 ```csharp
 Arbitrary<int> numbers = Arb.From<int>();
 ```

 Is that a random number?
 A collection of random numbers?<br/>
-It's neither.
-It is the instance of a structure that, when fed with a source of randomicity and a size, can emit random numbers.
-It's the structure wrapping our random-generationg functions.
+It's neither. `Arbitrary<int>` is exactly the container we discussed earlier: it  contains a function that, when fed with a source of randomicity and a size, emits random values of `int`.

 To better understand this, let's try to actually feed this `Arbitrary<int>` instance with a source of randomicity and a size.
 This can be done with `Gen.Sample()`.
 In the following snippet we are asking the function wrapped in `Arb.From<int>()` to generate `100` numbers smaller than `50`: